Skip to main content

 Creating the custom action:

-4. If you're using one of our default hook points, copy the stub example hook action.yml file from the pipelines-actions repository and place it into .github/actions/$HOOK_NAME/action.yml.
+4. For default hook points, copy the corresponding stub action.yml file from the pipelines-actions repository to .github/actions/$HOOK_NAME/action.yml.

 Adding the custom action to your workflow:

-3. Add a step to checkout your custom action repository
+3. Add a step to check out your custom actions repository.

 - name: Checkout ACME's Custom Pipelines Actions